kristoferlund/ic-siws/packages/ic_siws_js/README.md

 ## Features

 - **Supports vanilla JS/TS**: The library can be used with plain JavaScript or TypeScript projects, including **Svelte** and **SolidJS**
-- **Supports React and Vue**: The library provides components and hooks for easy integration with React and Vue.
+- **Supports React, Vue, and Svelte**: The library provides components and hooks (or stores) for easy integration with React, Vue, and Svelte.
 - **Cached Identity**: The identity is cached in local storage and restored on page load.
 This allows the user to stay logged in even if the page is refreshed.
 - **Login progress**: State varibles are provided to indicate whether the user is logged in, logging in, or logged out.
-- **Wagmi Integration**: Uses [wagmi](https://wagmi.sh) for Ethereum wallet integration.
+- **Solana Wallet Adapter Integration**: Uses [@solana/wallet-adapter-base](https://github.com/solana-labs/wallet-adapter) for Solana wallet integration.
 - **Works with ic-use-actor**: Plays nicely with [ic-use-actor](https://www.npmjs.com/package/ic-use-actor) for hassle free frontend integration.
-- **Works with ic_siwe_provider**: An easy alternative to integrating with `ic_siwe` directly is using the prebuilt [ic_siwe_provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister.
-The provider canister can be added to your project as a dependency and used as a login provider for you project.
+- **Works with ic_siws_provider**: An easy alternative to integrating with `ic-siws` directly is using the prebuilt [ic_siws_provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siws_provider) canister.
+The provider canister can be added to your project as a dependency and used as a login provider for your project.

 ## Table of Contents